-Don't think you've got a sphere or not sure why you should prioritize them?
-Think again, they might be hiding right in plain sight in your network and you'll want to keep them top of mind because these are the people who are your biggest supporters, advocates and can often provide a boost to your business.
-We'll help you to run through your network and better identify the very important SOI so you can best nurture them.
+They might be hiding in plain sight and you want to keep them top of mind because these people are your biggest supporters and advocates.
+And critically, they drive referrals and repeat business.
+We'll help you think through your network and better identify who’s in your SOI so you can nurture those relationships effectively.

-Start with social media and pretty much take an inventory of who's there.
-Whether it's easier for you to keep a spreadsheet or write it all down with good ol' paper and pen, take stock of who's in your network whether it be personal or professional.
-Organize them by how important they are to you and your business—think big referral partners, clients or investors—or simply separate them by function or what 'category' they fall under in your life.
+Take an inventory.
+Whether it's easier for you to keep a spreadsheet or write it down on paper, take stock of everyone (personal or professional) in your network.
+Organize them by how important they are to you and your business—think big referral partners, clients, or investors—or just separate them by function or what 'category' they fall under in your life.

-While the task may seem a bit daunting, you want to be able to really see and understand all of the folks in your network, because we know that people do fall through the cracks every once and a while especially if you have an expansive network.
+While this may seem a bit daunting at first, you want to be able to see and understand all of the folks in your network because people fall through the cracks every once in a while, especially if you have a large network.

-Now that you have an idea of who's in your network, it's important to distinguish your network from your sphere of influence, because there's certainly a difference between the two.
-If we're going with the above definition (or something along those lines), you can think of your SOI as the group of people with whom your opinion holds weight.
+Once you have an idea of who's in your network, it's important to distinguish your network from your SOI because your sphere only includes the group of people with whom your opinion holds weight.

-Keep our loose definition in mind as you scroll through your network and take a look at your recent texts, Facebook messages, and emails.
-But then also keep in mind what your goal is in identifying your sphere of influence.
+As you scroll through your network and take a look at your recent texts, Facebook messages, and emails, keep your goal in mind.
 Are you looking to improve your business connections and outreach?
-Then it may not make the most sense to include your mom in your 'official' SOI but if she's been a great resource for client referrals in the past, you may want to reconsider.
+If you are, it may not make sense to include your mom in your 'official' SOI, unless she's been a great resource for client referrals in the past.

 If you were struggling with deciding if folks fit into the category of your sphere of influence before, here's your chance to really be scrupulous in who you pick.
 Understand how many folks you really can keep in touch with at a time and be honest with yourself as you make those choices.
 If you're going to be putting forth a special effort in keeping in touch with your sphere of influence, then you don't want to set yourself up for failure by choosing an overwhelming amount of people.

-Just because they aren't in your sphere of influence now...doesn't mean they won't be eventually.
-Your SOI doesn't have to be stagnant, instead treat it as an active aspect of your network that changes, morphs and grows as your business needs change and grow too!
+Just because some people aren't in your sphere of influence now, that doesn't mean they won't be eventually.
+Treat your sphere as an active part of your network that changes and grows with your business needs.